Problems

 Identify and Address Triggers

 Talk with your child about feelings.
 If a new sibling arrived, provide concentrated one-on-one attention.
-If daycare is the issue, problem-solve specific fears about the bathroom there.
-If stress is ongoing, focus on rebuilding security.

 3